-- A. Goal The majority of new housing in the Town will be single family. - Objective When allowed, higher density residential development should be developed so as to preserve the rural nature of the Town. - a.
+- A. Goal The majority of new housing in the Town will be single family. - Objective When allowed, higher density residential development should be developed so as to preserve the rural nature of the Town - a.
 Policy Developments in the Town should provide adequate on-site parking. - b.
-Policy Subdivisions should be platted as to allow through connections when future development occurs. - B. Goal Lots in a subdivision should be zoned the same, so to limit conflicting uses. - C. Goal The Town will encourage redevelopment of lands that are currently served by infrastructure, public services, and utilities.
+Policy Subdivisions should be platted as to allow through connections when future development occurs.